When to

 more less pg Action

--c -c -c clear display before displaying
+-c -c clear display before displaying

--i ignore case
+-i ignore

--w default default don’t exit at end of input, but prompt
+default don’t exit at end of

 and wait